Heidi Løke

-Heidi Løke (born 12 December 1982) is a Norwegian handball player for Larvik HK and the Norwegian national team.
+Heidi Løke (born 12 December 1982) is a Norwegian handball coach for the women's team at IL Runar.
+She is also assistant coach for Poland.

+As a player she last played for Larvik HK at top level and formerly she made huge success for the Norwegian national team.

 Among her achievements as club player are national championships, a silver medal in the EHF Women's Cup Winners' Cup, and winner of the EHF Women's Champions League several times.